-Property
+Property (repeat as necessary)

 Property values will be captured in a manner similar to those described for substances (see Section 8.9).
 It is possible to capture both definitional properties and properties that provide additional information about a substance.
 For example the melting point of a polymorphic substance or solubility or rate of dissolution of a crystalline material could be a defining property of a given specified substance group 1 substance.

-Reference Source
+Reference Source (repeat as necessary)

 Reference source will be captured in a manner similar to the one described in Section 8.2.5).

-Constituent
+Constituent (repeat as necessary)

 The constituents group of elements serves several roles, each substance in multiple substance materials will be captured as a component.
 Signature substances and extraction solvents will also be captured for herbal extracts.
 The amount of components, constituents and extraction solvents will also be captured.
 A different Group 1 Specified Substance will be created if these amounts consistently vary.